- This event has passed.

 Michael Eaton (Nottingham)

-Discordant Diggers … When Freud did not meet Petrie.
+Fragments … When Freud did not meet Petrie.
+(Play reading)

 A limited number of bursaries are available for NHS mental health service users and applicants on low incomes or UK benefits.
 The bursary tickets are £15.
 Please apply to Ivan Ward on [email protected]